 Acknowledgements.
-This study was initiated in the SNS-120 project 'Anthropogenic greenhouse gas emissions from organic forest soils: improved inventories and implications for sustainable management' funded by Nordic Forest Research (SNS) with in-kind funding from all project partners.
-For refining into publication this study was supported by the 'Demonstration of climate change mitigation measures in nutrients rich drained organic soils in Baltic States and Finland' (LIFE OrgBalt, LIFE18 CCM/LV/001158), the European Union Horizon programme under grant agreement No 101079192 (MLTOM23003R), the European Union Horizon programme under grant agreement No 101056844, the European Research Council (ERC) under grant agreement No 101096403 (MLTOM23415R), the European Union through the Centre of Excellence EcolChange in Estonia, European Regional Development fund project No. 1.1.1.1/19/A/064 in Latvia, Danish Innovation Fund for the Eranet Facce-Eragas project INVENT (grant 7108-00003b; FACCE ERA-GAS has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 696356), PLATON - a PLATform for Open and Nationally accessible climate policy knowledge (Norwegian Research Council financed project, grant 295789), Academy of Finland (grant 289116), Ministry of Education and Research of Estonia (grant PRG-352), and University of Helsinki grant to 'Peatland Ecology Group'.
+This study was part of the SNS-120 project 'Anthropogenic greenhouse gas emissions from organic forest soils: improved inventories and implications for sustainable management' funded by Nordic Forest Research (SNS) with in-kind funding from all project partners (The Norwegian Environmental Agency for Norway, Nibio).
+For refining into publication this study was supported by the 'Demonstration of climate change mitigation measures in nutrients rich drained organic soils in Baltic States and Finland' (LIFE OrgBalt, LIFE18 CCM/LV/001158).
+This study was further supported by the Academy of Finland (grant 289116), Ministry of Education and Research of Estonia (grant PRG-352), Danish Innovation Fund for the Eranet Facce-Eragas project INVENT (grant 7108-00003b; FACCE ERA-GAS has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 696356), University of Helsinki grant to 'Peatland Ecology Group', and the European Union through the Centre of Excellence EcolChange in Estonia.